Looking for the best places to visit in Thailand?

 Be sure to visit both areas when you are here.
 Take a walk to see the stunning waterfalls, boat trips to famous floating bungalows and have a dip in the clear blue water!

-So there you have it – our 17 picks for the best places to visit in Thailand in 2020.
+So there you have it – our 17 picks for the best places to travel in Thailand in 2020.

-There are of course many other amazing Thailand destinations and places to travel in Thailand, but we think this is the best of the bunch.
+There are of course many other amazing Thailand tourist destinations and places to visit in Thailand, but we think this is the best of the bunch.

 Before you go be sure to check out these other articles to help you plan your trip to Thailand: